hotosm/hotosm-website/_posts/2019-04-30-tasking-manager-design-discovery.md

 ### Mapping user flow key challenge

-One of the strongest challenges, which we have been identified is the jump to the iD editor when starting to map, which confused a lot of users.
+One of the strongest challenges, which we have identified is the jump to the iD editor when starting to map, which confused a lot of users.
 Then, whether to know or not that they have to save and report back on their work on both platforms, the iD editor and the Tasking Manager, is one of the biggest bottlenecks and causes for users’ unpleasant experience.

 ![user-flow](/uploads/major-validation-userflow.png)
 *Validation user flow analysis document*